 If an open and women's championship tournament is offered, the association may offer a men's only championship tournament if state public accommodation laws allow.
-Contact an d.
-Sectionals.
-The association may conduct the championship tournament in sectionals and have the option of determining the champions of each event via a championship roll-off or the sectional winners of each event declared sectional champions.
-The tournament rules must list the option used.
+Contact an attorney for more information on public accommodation laws and advice on what specific practices are permitted in your state.

-- attorney for more information on public accommodation laws and advice on what specific practices are permitted in your state. - c.
+c.
 Consolidated Tournaments.
 Two or more associations may consolidate their annual association championship tournament provided the boards of each association approves.
 The boards shall determine the management of the consolidated association championship tournament.